London Community Chaplaincy

-We are excited to have both Marwa Azami and Teaunna Martin as part of our team.
+We are excited to have both Marwa Azami and Sydney Franzmann as part of our team.
 They both are studying at the University of Western Ontario.
 We are grateful for the ideas, energy and time they dedicate to the youth at the chaplaincy!

 What is a Chaplaincy?

 The Chaplaincy is pretty hard to summarize!
 There’s such a variety of things that go on here, but we’ll try and cover most aspects.
 Firstly, the Chaplaincy is here to support residents in any way we can.
 We’re here for everyone regardless of whether they have a faith or not, for all genders, races, sexual orientations and religions.
 We offer space for residents to meet, share meals, relax, learn, play and build bridges with the rest of the community.
 You may even sometimes wonder what staff and volunteers do.
 Did you know that we are open almost every day from 9-7?
 So much happens inside our doors.
 Every month between our two sites the chaplaincy will see at least 600 visits!
 On any given day at the Chaplaincy the staff and volunteers may be involved in the following activities: